 Revive with brief visit to the daughters of Edward Darley Boit — four young girls fresh as spring, forever.

 I linger, I dawdle.
 Full-on stupefaction sets in.
-I hail Lyft by the iconic bronze Indian, and strike his pose: head back and arms outstretched to inhale blue sky and fresh air.
+I hail Uber by the iconic bronze Indian, and strike his pose — head back and arms outstretched to blue sky and fresh air.

 Great art makes me hungry.
 A current favorite is Saltie Girl on the corner of Dartmouth and Newbury.
 Perch at the bar or comfy booth for Boston’s best seafood — raw, fried, smoked or grilled.
 Saltie Girl is found on several Best Of Boston lists, including mine.

 Tinned fish is enjoying a delicious renaissance, from squid to sardines.
 Savor fresh sea urchin with quail egg and caviar, or smoked salmon, micro-greens and truffle honey —a perfect bite.
 Sip a Cape Codder with snow crab and avocado toast, a silky taste of spring.